hubertli1991/Picturegram/README.md

 [Picturegram](https://picture-gram.herokuapp.com/)

-Picturegram is a full-stack web application inspired by Instagram.
-It's back-end is built on Ruby on Rails and its front-end is uses React.js with a Flux architectural.
+Picturegram is a full-stack single page web application inspired by Instagram.
+Its back-end is built on Ruby on Rails and its front-end is built using React.js with a Flux architecture.

 ## Features and Implementation

 ### Authentication

-Picturegram is a single page app where all data is delivered on one static page.

 On the front end, the root page listens to the `SessionStore` by invoking the object's `currentUserHasBeenFetched` method.
-The only way to render the app's components (other than the login and sign up form) is if the user is recognized as the `current_user` by the `ApplicationController`.
-If you are not recognized, the only components that will render are the login and sign up forms.
+The only way to render the app's components is if the user is recognized as the `current_user` by the `ApplicationController`.
+If the user is not recognized, the only components that will render are the login and sign up forms.

 ### Omni Auth

 Picturegram can authenticate users through Facebook.
 If you look in the `routes.rb` file, I made a custom route to `Sessions#create_with_facebook`.
 This method will authenticate the user or create an account for him/her if he/she doesn't have an existing account.
-The `create_with_facebook` method calls on the User model's `find_or_create_with_auth_hash` method and will either query for the user using the `facebook_uid` provided by facebook and log him/her in or create an account for the new user with the user's facebook username and facebook_uid.
+The `create_with_facebook` method calls on the User model's `find_or_create_with_auth_hash` method and will either query for the user using the `facebook_uid` provided by Facebook and log him/her in or create an account for the new user with the user's Facebook username and facebook_uid.

 ### Posts

-In the backend, the `posts` table contains a `user_id`, `caption`, `image_url_large` and `image_url_small`.
-For every image a user uploads, I use `ImageMagick` and the `Paperclip` gem to resize and upload onto AWS a large version (600x600) and a small version (300x300).
-The small version is used when the user PostIndex page is rendered and the large version is rendered when the user clicks on the small version.
+In the back-end, the `posts` table contains columns for `user_id`, `caption`, `image_url_large` and `image_url_small`.
+For every image file the current user uploads, `ImageMagick` and the `Paperclip` gem resizes and uploads, onto AWS, a large version (600x600) and a small version (300x300).
+The small version is rendered when a user's `PostIndex` page is rendered and the large version is rendered when a user clicks on the small version, opening a modal showing the details of the post.

+On the Post, users can hashtag, comment, like/unlike, and follow.

 ### Hashtags

-Hashtags are located in the post's caption and are created when the user writes or edits a caption.
+Hashtags are located in the post's caption and are created when the current user writes or edits a caption.
 When a user clicks on a hashtag, he/she should be able to see all posts that have that hashtag in its caption.

-#### Back-End

 A post can have many hashtags and a hashtag can have many posts referencing it.
-The `hashtags` table contains a `hashtag` string and a `count`.
-The `count` is an integer that starts at 1 and increments by 1 when a creates or edits a post that includes that hashtag.
+The `hashtags` table contains a `hashtag` (string) and a `count`.
+The `count` is an integer that starts at 1 and increments by 1 when the current user creates or edits a post that includes that hashtag.
 This variable tracks the number of posts that has this hashtag.
-I did this because the `SearchBar` component allows users to look up hashtags and its also suppose to show the number of posts that hashtag has.
+I designed the table this way because the `SearchBar` component is suppose to allow current users to look up hashtags and, at the same time, see the number of posts that hashtag has before going to the page.
 It would be a strain on my server if it ran a query for every potential hashtag a user searches for.
-So, to reduce the number of queries my backend is making, I will do the calculation when a user saves or updates a post and pass the `count` value down to the post store when fetched.
+So, to reduce the number of queries my back-end is making, I will do the calculation when a user saves or updates a post and just pass the `count` value down to the post store when fetched.

 As mentioned above, `Post` and `Hashtag` have a many to many relationship.
 I created a `post_hashtag_relationships` table that has both `post_id` and `hashtag_id` columns and it `belongs_to` both `Post` and `Hashtag`.
 With this table and its associations in place, I associated `Post` with `Hashtag`.